Ukraine says long-anticipated southern offensive has begun | Law-Order

 Ukraine says long-anticipated southern offensive has begun

+The Ukrainian military on Monday started a long-awaited counter-offensive against Russian forces in the country's south, its southern command said on Monday.
+Command spokesperson Natalia Humeniuk confirmed the offensive in a news briefing and said it included the Kherson region.

-Ukraine has started a long-awaited counter-offensive in the country's south, its southern military command said on Monday.
+The Ukrainian military on Monday started a long-awaited counter-offensive against Russian forces in the country's south, its southern command said on Monday.

-"Today we started offensive actions in various directions, including in the Kherson region," Ukrainian public broadcaster Suspilne cited southern command spokesperson Natalia Humeniuk as saying.
-She confirmed the news minutes later at a briefing.
-Ukraine has been talking up a planned counter-offensive in its Russian-occupied southern regions for two months.
+Command spokesperson Natalia Humeniuk confirmed the offensive in a news briefing and said it included the Kherson region.
+Ukraine has regularly stated its intention to retake its south, and in particular the city of Kherson, the only regional capital that Russia has been able to capture from Ukraine since it invaded six months ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)